Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers: Electronic structure

 where $\mathbb{H}_{AB} = \nabla_A\nabla_B^\mathrm{T} U$ is the $3\times 3$ partial Hessian block of atoms $A$ and $B$ and superscripts refer to the forcefield(MD) or ab initio Hessian (QM).
 During the first stage of fitting, bond lengths and angles are allowed to change freely, but they were subsequently refined by minimizing another loss function for the difference between the equilibrium geometries and the quantum mechanical reference geometries.
 The fittings were achieved with typical root-mean-squared errors of $\sim 30 - 50 \ \wn$ in the normal mode frequencies, and of $\sim 0.1 - 0.2 \ \AA$ in the geometry.
 Optimizing the frequencies of the forcefield to match those of the electronic structure calculations helps to ensure that the resultant estimates of inner-sphere reorganization energies will be accurately modeled.

 The atomic partial charges were assigned as an average of the gas phase and CPCM(ACN) charges obtained from quantum mechanical calculations \cite{mulliken1955electronic}.
-CHELPG charges were used in BoANTH, and Mulliken charges were used in BoPTH \cite{breneman1990determining}.
+We employ this averaging procedure as it has been observed previously to better approximate solvation energies for non-polarizable forcefields.\cite{muddana2014sampl4, jorge2023optimal} CHELPG charges were used in BoANTH, and Mulliken charges were used in BoPTH \cite{breneman1990determining}.
 From theoretical arguments and numerical simulations, it is well-known that electronic polarizability usually has the effect of attenuating reorganization energies \cite{song1993quantum, marchi1993diabatic, blumberger2008reorganization}.
 As a means to include solvent polarizability, we worked with polarizable models of ACN and toluene based on the Drude oscillator model.
 Polarizability effects were not included in the forcefields of the molecular dyads.

 The electronic structure of the charge-transfer state in BoPTH proved to be challenging.
 In the gas phase, the equilibrium configuration of $\ct$ was found to involve a significant conformational change, where the phenothiazine subunit went from a puckered to a planar geometry.
 However, geometry optimizations targeting this state in implicit solvent systematically failed to converge to a state with charge-transfer character.
 Subsequent potential energy scans revealed that in a higher dielectric environment, this state exhibited conical intersections with the lower-energy singlet state along the puckering coordinate, likely explaining the inability to optimize it in implicit solvent.
 On the premise that the $\ct$ state has been experimentally observed in solution, we opted to construct an effective model for the $\ct$ state with the appropriate charge distribution, by using the (puckered) geometry optimized in CPCM while still using an average of the gas-phase and CPCM charges for the forcefield.
 This choice was also made in consideration of the limitations of the spin-boson mapping employed in this work, which is known to break down for transitions involving dramatic conformational changes \cite{blumberger2006diabatic, krapf2012road}.
 The diabatization was still done with the transition dipoles and energies evaluated at the planar gas phase geometry of the true charge transfer state.